The Internet, Helping the Environment

 5. Less warehouse space means less heating and air conditioning required.
 Reduced emissions again.

-6. Less demand for oil-based packaging reduces the requirement for petrol/chemical refineries.
+6. Less demand for oil-based packaging reduces the petrol/chemical refineries requirement.
 The price of oil may drop due to reduced demand.

 7. Possible reduction in building retail malls (it is an epidemic eyesore).
 Leave more green space for all of us.